A flexible model for correlated count data, with application to multi-condition differential expression analyses of single-cell RNA sequencing data: Simulations

 \section{Simulations}

 We performed simulations to evaluate Poisson mash and compare with other DE analysis approaches.

-Most comparisons of DE analysis methods have focused on evaluating {\em their ability to detect differentially expressed genes} (e.g., \citealt{ma2020integrative, squair2021confronting, soneson2018bias, wang2019comparative})---that is, whether the method is able to correctly identify the genes that are differentially expressed.
-In the multi-condition setting where the gene might show differences in expression in one or more conditions, this would ask whether the method can correctly identify which genes are differentially expressed in {\em at least one condition.} In such a multi-condition DE analysis, however, it is also of interest to identify the specific condition, or conditions, that give rise to differences in expression; in other words, identifying the gene-condition pairs with differences in expression.
-Therefore, we evaluated the performance of the methods in achieving both of these goals.
-We also assessed the ability of the methods to accurately {\em estimate} the expression differences.
+Most comparisons of DE analysis methods have focused on evaluating their ability to detect differentially expressed genes (e.g., \citealt{squair2021confronting, soneson2018bias, wang2019comparative}), i.e., how accurately a method is able to correctly identify the genes that are differentially expressed.
+In the multi-condition setting where the gene might show differences in expression in one or more conditions, the corresponding question is how well the method can correctly identify the genes that are differentially expressed in {\em at least one condition} (Inference Aim 1).
+However, it is also of interest to identify the specific condition, or conditions, that give rise to differences in expression; in other words, identifying the {\em gene-condition pairs} with differences in expression (Inference Aim 2).
+We therefore evaluated the performance of the methods in achieving both of these aims.
+We also assessed accuracy of the expression difference estimates.